-Summary assessment Summary assessment Land for 2 new primary schools will be required: one in Beeston Rylands; and another one in Beeston/Chilwell.
+Infrastructure Summary assessment Education Land for 2 new primary schools will be required: one in Beeston Rylands: and another one in Beeston/Chilwell.
 Full build cost recovery required.
 Viable education provision (to serve the sites to the south of Beeston) will be provided via a Memorandum of Understanding in relation to the Boots and Beeston Business Park applications.
 This is recorded within the agendas of the Cabinet meetings of October 2014 and February 2016 (which referred to making provision for the extension of the adjacent junior school).
 A Cabinet resolution of October 2014 agreed revisions to the Section 106 agreement.
 The Memorandum stated, in relation to 'education' provision: To ensure sufficient primary school places, all parties have agreed to expand the capacity of Rylands Junior and Trent Vale Infants Schools at Beeston.
 There is sufficient land at Trent Vale Infants School to allow necessary expansion but this is not the case at Rylands Junior School.
 Nottinghamshire County Council has agreed that the current detached playing field owned by the County Council currently serving Rylands Junior School will be exchanged with land adjacent to the school under the control of M7 for nil consideration.
-As well as being the most convenient option for the children, this proposal is the most cost- effective for M7 and Boots given the overall viability issues.' limited number of dwellings proposed does not give rise to a realistic prospect of a new school.
-Contributions will
+As well as being the most convenient option for the children, this proposal is the most costeffective for M7 and Boots given the overall viability issues.'
+In terms of the site within the centre of Beeston (The Square) and the very small site on Wollaton Road, the limited number of dwellings proposed does not give rise to a realistic prospect of a new school.
+Contributions will still be required to address capacity issues at existing schools.
+This was discussed at a meeting between Broxtowe Borough Council and Nottinghamshire County Council on 24th July 2018 July which was arranged to discuss the provision of infrastructure to support the Part 2 Local Plan.

-Health CCG requesting Section 106 contributions to be available to this locality to increase the physical clinical space required to meet the needs of this increase in population over and above that already underway as part of The Oaks Medical Centre expansion.
+CCG requesting Section 106 contributions to be available to this locality to increase the physical clinical space required to meet the needs of this increase in population over and above that already underway as part of The Oaks Medical Centre expansion. over and above that already underway as part of The